chiaxin/MayaAPI101/vscpp_settings.md

-# How to setup environment in Visual Studio for Maya API
+# How to setup environment in Visual Studio for Maya C++ API

 ## Variablies Definition